IDAS-Lab/TSF/README.md

   <img src="./taxonomy.png" alt="taxonomy">
 </div>

-📍 We provide a systematic review of deep learning-based TSF methods, summarizing recent advancements.
-Specifically, we propose **a novel taxonomy based on core modeling paradigms**, which categorizes existing methods into three paradigms: **discriminative, generative, and plug-and-play**.
-Additionally, we summarize commonly used datasets and evaluation metrics, and discuss current challenges and future research directions in this field.
+📍 We propose **a novel hierarchical taxonomy centered on model structural dependency**.
+We systematically review recent advancements in TSF and categorize existing methods into two primary categories: **model-specific and model-agnostic**.
+Building on this taxonomy, we further divide the model-specific framework into **discriminative and generative paradigms**, and provide a fine-grained classification of models.
+For instance, the model-agnostic framework can be subdivided into data preprocessing, post-processing, feature extraction, and training strategies, thereby more clearly revealing the optimization directions in current research.
+Moreover, we conduct an in-depth comparative analysis of different models, summarizing their applicability and performance trade-offs across various forecasting scenarios.
+Finally, we outline common benchmark datasets and evaluation metrics, and thoroughly explore the key challenges and future research directions in TSF.

 🚀 For a deeper dive, please check out our survey paper: **A Survey of Deep Learning for Time Series Forecasting: Taxonomy, Analysis and Future Directions**